-- 2. Move the truck slowly into position so that the forks are centered about the load. - 3.
-Make sure the load is against the backrest and then raise the forks until the pallet clears the rack. - 4.
-Lead the truck by the control handle with the load trailing except when in confined areas.
-Ramps should be traveled with operator uphill of truck when empty, or operator downhill of truck with load on forks. - 5.
-Always look in the direction of travel.
-Move slowly and check clearances when approaching obstructions. - 6.
-Do not make sudden starts and stops.
-Operate truck smoothly and gradually. - 7.
-Travel slowly and squarely around corners.
+- tered over the forks and as far back as possible. - Raise the forks to lift load. - Lead the truck by the control handle with the load trailing except when in confined areas.
+Ramps should be traveled with operator uphill of truck when empty, or operator downhill of truck with load on forks. - Always look in the direction of travel.
+Move slowly and check clearances when approaching obstructions. - Do not make sudden starts and stops.
+Operate truck smoothly and gradually. - Travel slowly and squarely around corners.
 Remember that the trailing load wheels do not follow the turn path of the drive wheel.
-Instead they tend to cut the corner. - 8.
-Line up the truck with the unloading area. - Stop the truck and check the load alignment with surrounding objects. - 10.
-Be careful not to damage or move adjacent loads and objects. - 11.
+Instead they tend to cut the corner. - Line up the truck with the unloading area. - Stop the truck and check the load alignment with surrounding objects. - Be careful not to damage or move adjacent loads and objects. - 11.
 Lower the forks until the load is resting on its own. - 12.
 Move the truck back until the forks are clear of the pallet.